Litier/CKTSOM/README.md

 # Self-Organizing Trees

-Implemenation of the Self Organizing maps algorithm.
+Implemenation of the Self-Organizing Trees algorithm, a tree-based adaptation of the SOM.

 #### DESCRIPTION